afagot/Cosmics-Simulation/README.md

 ### 4.2.
 Running the simulation

+First of all, you will need to install g++ compiler on the computer as it is not installed on the machine of the computer room :

+    sudo apt-get install g++

 Once your modifications are over and you want to test, compile the gif geometrical simulation via :

     make